 - Routine Cleaning: Dust the glass, paper trays, and feeder regularly.
 Smudges on the glass can result in blurry copies.

-- Scheduled Servicing: Partner with a trusted service provider to conduct regular check-ups.
-Many Dubai-based service providers offer comprehensive maintenance plans.
+- Scheduled Servicing: Partner with a trusted photocopier service provider in Dubai to conduct regular check-ups.
+Many Dubai-based companies offer comprehensive maintenance plans..

 - Supply Management: Always use the manufacturer-recommended toner and paper to avoid damaging the machine.